harishramesh98/boomDocs/README.md

 3. Run `GOOS=linux GOARCH=riscv64 ./bootstrap.bash`.
 This will generate a cross-compiled toolchain in `../../go-linux-riscv64-bootstrap` and a compressed archive.
 4. Copy the archive over to QEMU and extract the files.
 Wherever you have the directory, set `GOROOT_BOOTSTRAP` to that path.
 You may need to also set export `GOROOT` to that same path and update your path variable via `export PATH=$PATH:$GOROOT/bin`.
 5. Verify your installation with `go version`.

+## Preliminary performance counter monitoring and RISCV-CODE-Constructor
+Once you set up the older version of QEMU running in the chipyard, we can experiment with the riscv-code-constructor.
+The constructor requires a working chipyard directory.
+After executing "source ./env.sh" we can use the code constructor to generate riscv executables.
+The code constructor uses a scoped or modifies version of GLIBC that does not have all the functionality of gcc or glibc.
+It uses a riscv based elf compiler to compile programs and generate executables for BOOM or Rocket-chip running baremetal programs.
+This does not suit our purpose.
+However, the programming syle mentioned in the code-constructor helps in figuring out how to enable certain performance counters on BOOM.
+Firstly, at the time of writing we have difficulty accessing machine-level registers.
+We can access cycle and instret registers with comparative ease.
+Compiling this code from the code constructor in the QEMU machine can be done using gcc on QEMU.
+It is useful to occassionally disassemble code and view the assembly code to make sense of what happens behind the scenes.
+Use:
+objdump -D <Executable> > <executable>.txt